keldykins/9-readme-generator/README.md

 ## Installation

-Open README Generator folder in terminal and install using `npm install`, `npm start` to prompt questions which answers will then be used to generate a README file in your projects directory.
+Open README Generator folder in terminal and install using `npm install`, `node index.js` to prompt questions which answers will then be used to generate a README file in your projects directory.

 ## Usage